 Connect your 13.8 VDC power supply to the 12VDC IN connector on the rear panel.
+If you do not have a suitable cable handy, assemble the Power Supply Cable Kit supplied with your K3.
 Do not connect a key, microphone or other accessories to the K3 at this time.

 Tap (press for less than 1/2 second) the front panel POWER button and confirm the LCD display lights.
 There may be a delay of about 1 second before the display lights.
 Some front panel LEDs may light as well, and you may notice D33 on the RF board, next to the crystal filters, light.
 Ignore any error messages on the display and do not try to operate the radio at this time.
 You'll get to do that soon.

 Tap the front panel POWER button again to turn the K3 off and disconnect your external power supply.